tensorflow/docs/site/en/install/pip.md

 ```

 Configure the system paths.
 You can do it using the following command every time
-your start a new terminal after activating your conda environment.
+you start a new terminal after activating your conda environment.

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CONDA_PREFIX/lib/